Stanzin7/Stanzin-Portfolio/README.md

 ## Conclusion

 The CSS modernization initiative within Drupal is a critical step forward in improving the frontend development capabilities of this widely used content management system.
-Through the Google Summer of Code program, I have the opportunity to contribute to this important project and play a role in Drupal's long-term sustainability.
+Through the Journey at Drupal program, I have the opportunity to contribute to this important project and play a role in Drupal's long-term sustainability.
 With a strong focus on refactoring, optimization, and documentation, I am committed to delivering tangible improvements that will benefit the Drupal community and its users.

 By the end of the program, I anticipate a refined and optimized CSS codebase for the Claro theme, setting the stage for a more modern and user-friendly Drupal experience.

 Please note that this is an example of documentation content and may not reflect the specific details of your project.
 Feel free to modify it according to your actual project's objectives and milestones.